 13. Conduct every interview outside the office.

 Never invite candidates into the office.
 Instead, only conduct interviews in cafés, hotel lobbies or even bars.
-It’s a great chance to show off your great taste in venues, and that you’ve probably got something to hide back in the office.
+It’s a great chance to show off your great taste in venues (coffee or wine!), and that you’ve probably got something to hide back in the office.

 14. Create a sweatshop culture, promoted as ‘work hard and play hard’.